 An oil will not get metal deposits out of a barrel.
 Granted, metal fouling isn’t usually a noticeable problem for many people, but if it’s there, you need a cleaner containing ammonia.

 It isn’t super great at any one thing, but a middle of the road performer in all lubrication, rust prevention, and cleaning carbon.
 It doesn’t touch copper or lead fouling.
-In fact, the army has stated that with exception for snipers, metal fouling shows no noticeable issues.
+The US military also states that metal fouling shows no accuracy differences for infantry soldiers.

 The old time favorite in the group is HOPPE’S NO.9 Bore Cleaner.
 Some smart guy came up with a mix of 9 different chemicals including ammonia, kerosene, and alcohol.
 It was invented in 1903.
 I’m sure the recipe has changed a little since the beginning, but it’s still got kerosene, ammonia, and several alcohols.